 The establishment of the climate academy is helping to move in this direction.
 In particular, the recruitment of civic services and apprentices constitutes one of the pillars in order to bring young people into the jobs of ecological transition.
-If the target audience is mainly young people, apprenticeship programs could be set up for the over 25s as part of professional retraining.
+If the target audience is mainly young people, apprenticeship programmes could be set up for the over 25s as part of professional retraining.

-- Conception and health: Consideration of the impact on health has been the subject of great attention in the design and maintenance procedures for green spaces.
-Some of these considerations include the presence of toxic and allergenic plants (and the creation of a Pollinarium Sentinelle), the Parisian Environmental Health Plan which reconciles biodiversity and health, and the abandonment of the use of phytosanitary products in maintenance. - Oasis courtyards and streets to schools: The center of Paris has only 5.8 square meters of green space per inhabitant.
+- Every Parisian has an outdoor green space within a 7-minute walk.
+All Parisians have access to a green space within 15 minutes (i.e. the value of 1km) during the day, this observation can also extend to almost the entire territory at night. - 2.
+A network of shared gardens, a green thumb charter and the permit to revegetate bring nature closer to residents while making them actors in the transformation of their neighborhood. - Accessibility plan for the environment and public spaces: public space accessibility plan provides for making all of the gardens accessible to people with disabilities.
+Currently, 55% of the gardens are fully accessible. - 4.
+Ensure that unequal access to green spaces is avoided with a solution targeting age and gender: The issue of gender in public space is an emerging topic that is starting to be taken into account.
+New equipment is therefore increasingly designed to ensure that it promotes equal access.
+Apparatuses are placed near the play areas to encourage use by those accompanying them, who are often mothers.
+Benches designed for seniors have higher seats and armrests for ease of use by people with reduced mobility. - 6.
+Conception and health: Consideration of the impact on health has been the subject of great attention in the design and maintenance procedures for green spaces.
+Some of these considerations include the presence of toxic and allergenic plants (and the creation of a Pollinarium Sentinelle), the Parisian Environmental Health Plan which reconciles biodiversity and health, and the abandonment of the use of phytosanitary products in maintenance. - 7.
+Oasis courtyards and streets to schools: The center of Paris has only 5.8 square meters of green space per inhabitant.
 The City has identified a deposit represented by the network of 656 schools and 115 high schools managed by the city.
 The majority of Parisians live within 200 meters of a school, and schoolyards cover 73 hectares.
 The OASIS project seeks to transform schoolyards into public gardens so that all residents can benefit from access to these green and fresh spaces outside of school hours.
-The project took a co-creation approach to involve students and local residents in the design of their gardens.
+The project took a coccreation approach to involve students and local residents in the design of their gardens.
 The first ten schoolyard transformations are underway.